[Skynet] The hook method for malloc in skynet

 nvim _skynet

-This file does not contain the definition of skynet_malloc
+This file does not contain the definition of skynet_malloc; instead, the original definition of skynet_malloc is replaced by the definition of malloc.

 Conclusion